rorrim-rorrim/eden-alt/README.md

   <br>
 </h1>

-<h4 align="center"><b>Eden</b> is the world's most popular open-source Nintendo Switch emulator, forked from the Yuzu emulator — started by former Citron developer Camille LaVey and the Eden team.
+<h4 align="center"><b>Eden</b> is a open-source Nintendo Switch emulator, forked from the Yuzu emulator — started by former Citron developer Camille LaVey and the Eden team.
 <br>
 It is written in C++ with portability in mind, and we actively maintain builds for Windows, Linux and Android.
 </h4>